Concepts

 • Organization

-Relation Definition
+Relation Definitions

 Defines all the possible relations a user or other object can have to a Namespace.
 An example looks like: